react-navigation/react-navigation.github.io/versioned_docs/version-7.x/more-resources.md

 ---
 id: more-resources
-title: More Resources
+title: More resources
-sidebar_label: More Resources
+sidebar_label: More resources
 ---

 ## Talks